webcompat/knowledge-base/README.md

 - [Criteria for the `severity` and `user_base_impact` fields](./docs/severity-and-impact.md).
 - [Script to generate a yml file for a provided bugzilla bug](./docs/generate-yml.md)

+## Tooling

+The `kbcheck` tool is designed to help interact with the knowledge base.
+It's written in [Rust](https://www.rust-lang.org/) and is most easily used by running `cargo run` in the checkout.
+The following commands are available:

+- `tags`: Print a list of tags currently used in knowledge base entries.
+- `validate`: Validate the knowledge base entries against the schema and additional lint rules.

 ## License

 [Creative Commons Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).